krasimir/react-in-patterns/book/chapter-6/README.md

 };
 ```

 It still accepts `time` (a date object), does the `setInterval` loop and knows details about the data (`getHours`, `getMinutes` and `getSeconds`).
 In the end renders the presentational component and passes three numbers for hours, minutes and seconds.
 There is nothing about how the things look like.
-Only business logic.
+Only *business logic*.

 ## Presentational component